nycresistor/LED_Strips/LED Board.md

 we really have 300 LEDs, which comes out to 12 LEDs/driver chip.

 ## Power
 On these boards V<sub>LED</sub> and the driver's VCC are tied together, so the voltage has to remain in the 3V-5.5V range.
-In the original configuration they appear to have been running at 5V.
+The LEDS will light up clearly at 3V.

 **IMPORTANT:** Lighting up an entire strip of LEDs can draw a tremendous amount of current.
 This will cause VCC to sag, leading the driver chips to glitch out, getting the strip into a bad state.
 Since the enable and reset lines of the drivers aren't broken out, the only real way to unbrick the strip is to disconnect it and wait for the caps to discharge.
 Don't light up too many LEDs at once unless you have a very robust power supply!